exploring self-realization, sacred personhood, and full humanity

 Editor's last word:

 She will be the choice of your soul and its hidden pledges, not necessarily of your ego or personality.
-She is the one, and you for her, each for the other, offered as God's gift as aid to spiritual evolvement.
+She is the one, and you for her, each for the other, offered as God's gift, an aid to spiritual evolvement.

 How to find one's true eternal mate is really the wrong question.
 The real issue is finding yourself first, growing beyond the allurements of the small ego, and eliminating self-blindness.
 When you live in the dark, you won't see anything, including her.
 It's not about spatial proximity; she could be near you right now; or she could have been near you in earlier times - but she might as well have been on the moon, until you grow as a person, allowing you to finally see.